awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets.md

 # Step 2: Register a Target Instance with the Maintenance Window \(AWS CLI\)<a name="mw-cli-tutorial-targets"></a>

 In this step, you register a target with your new maintenance window\.
-This means that you specify which instance to update when the maintenance window runs\.
+In this case, you specify which instance to update when the maintenance window runs\.

-For an example of registering more than one instance at a time using instance IDs, and examples of using instance tags to identify multiple targets, see [Examples: Register Targets with a Maintenance Window](mw-cli-tutorial-targets-examples.md)\.
+For an example of registering more than one instance at a time using instance IDs, examples of using tags to identify multiple instances, and examples of specifying resource groups as targets, see [Examples: Register Targets with a Maintenance Window](mw-cli-tutorial-targets-examples.md)\.

 **Note**
 You should already have created an Amazon EC2 instance to use in this step, as described in the [Maintenance Windows tutorial prerequisites](maintenance-windows-tutorials.md)\.